 So if you or anyone close to you is feeling the strain of a mental health issue, remember you’re not alone.
 You can get help from a number of local sources and support groups.
 Ask your GP for advice in the first instance too.
 Although medication works for some people, it doesn’t really represent a long-term solution.
 A qualified therapist can help you get to the root of the issue and teach you coping mechanisms as appropriate.
 This may entail making some lifestyle and work-life balance changes.
 But as the old adage says, no-one on their deathbed wishes they’d spent more time at work.
 If you need to take action on this front immediately, I recommend this download.

 Hypnotherapy or coaching might be right for you regarding these (or any other) issues.
 I am a qualified life coach and hypnotherapist, experienced in coaching clients to help them make the changes they want in their lives (see my success stories).
 And I can help you move forward too.
-I offer a free no-obligation 15 minute phone consultation, so call me on 07947 475721 to see what I can do for you.
+I am based in Canterbury, Kent and Peckham, London SE15; and also offer online sessions, wherever in the world you may be.
+Please feel welcome to call me on 07947 475721 for a free no-obligation 15 minute phone consultation to see how I can help.
 And if you work for an employer who runs staff well-being events, I also undertake corporate sessions – feel free to put me in touch with your HR department.

 In the meantime, thanks for reading; and let’s do our best to support anyone we know – or suspect – who may be struggling with their mental health.